AlinaShahmur/RASPhotography/README.md

 SASS allowed me to write more structured an optimized css-code.

-The web-site is on the hoisting now, URL: http://rasphoto.co.il/
+The web-site is on the hosting now, URL: http://rasphoto.co.il/